 - 36 Public Health

 - 37 Climate Change

 - 38 Urban Forests

 - 39 Green Jobs

 - 40 Wildfire

+- 41 Indigenous Connection to Land

 - 42 Glossary of Terms

 - 46 Appendix: Supplementary PLT Resources

 10 REASONS WHY FORESTS MATTER!

 Forests cover 31% of the world's land.
 They are home to 80% of land-based biodiversity and more than 300 million people worldwide.
 Forests produce oxygen, replenish and filter groundwater, secure soil, and regulate air temperature.
 Forests offer a place to educate and inspire future generations to connect to nature and become stewards of the natural environment.